unnus/unnus/content/email/lesson-6-how-to-measure-your-branding-roi.md

 I'd love for as many healthcare businesses as possible to learn about this stuff - because, let's face it, a rising tide lifts all boats.
 The more people who practice these strategies, the more likely we all are to succeed.

-Here's the link for "The Charismatic Medical Brand": \[insert link\]
+Here's the link for The Charismatic Medical Brand Course => [https://unnus.com/charismatic-medical-brand/](https://unnus.com/charismatic-medical-brand/ "https://unnus.com/charismatic-medical-brand/")

 Thank you.
 I appreciate it.